Configuration

 instruments = 'instruments.json'

-ph2_dir = '' #path to ph2_acf installfolder - If none, it is assumed, that ph2_acf is loaded already
+ph2_dir = '' # path to ph2_acf install folder - If empty, it is assumed, that ph2_acf is loaded already

-firmware = '' #name of the firmware on the SD card.
-May be a specific name
+firmware = '' # name of the firmware on the SD card - If empty, current firmware will be used

-Be aware, that the upload to Panthera with felis will ask you for your credentials after the scan.
-Also this is currently not implemented for many scans (principally for the module_calibration scan).
+Be aware, that the upload to Panthera with felis will ask you for your credentials after the calibration.
+Also this is currently not implemented for all calibrations (principally for the module_calibration calibration).

 Note, that the actual description of the desired CMSIT.xml file is discussed in the section modules.json.